botbreeder/what-the-matrix-is/README.md

 `$`/`%` chains can be seen as a CSS derivative.
 You select groups through selectors.
 But it needs a lot more power (we're going 3D & fiction).
 The [syntax](https://github.com/botbreeder/what-the-matrix-is/blob/main/Peggy.txt) above can be tersed if needed.
 It just needs a good path syntax, in an environment that doesn't know the parent-child relation.

 In fact path is everything.
 If you take a typical file-system syntax for example, like `../stuff/foo.txt`, you'll see that the names are just constants.
 A path is fundamentally a sequence of selectors, that from one node lead you to other nodes.
 These selectors might be constants, but in our case, we'd rather use functions.
 So, a path is simply a sequence of selecting functions, each of which take 1 entity as input, and output 0+ entities.
 And if we want to be complete, these functions not only return the next selection, but also the (potentially modified) list of the remaining selectors in the path.
+They take as input not only a node, but also the remaining path.

 ### Object entities